michaelglenister/MODE-TASK/docs/source/pca.rst

 2.PCA on internal cordinates
 -----------------------------

 User can also performs the PCA on internal cordinates of a MD trajectory.
-Options for availaible for different types of internal cordinates such as:*pairwise distance between atoms*, *1-3 angle between backbone atoms*, *psi angle*, and *phi angle*.
+Options are availaible for different types of internal cordinates such as:*pairwise distance between atoms*, *1-3 angle between backbone atoms*, *psi angle*, and *phi angle*.

 **General Usage:**